Documenting the American South Logo

 DEWEY W. GRANTHAM:

-I can't resist, Senator, before we leave the House and your service in the House, asking you (particularly because of your later identification with a position critical of American foreign policy in the 1960s) about your position in the late forties and the early fifties on the cold war and the way the United States was conducting the cold war generally.
+I can't resist, Senator, before we leave the House and your service in the House, asking you—particularly because of your later identification with a position critical of American foreign policy in the 1960s—about your position in the late '40s and the early '50s on the Cold War and the way the United States was conducting the Cold War generally.
 We talked about your support of intervention in Korea.
-In reflecting back to these early years, and especially, as I say, in view of your later involvement in crucial debate involving Viet nam and American foreign policy, could you say anything about your attitudes and thinking on the conduct of the cold war in this early period?
+In reflecting back to these early years, and especially, as I say, in view of your later involvement in crucial debate involving Vietnam and American foreign policy, could you say anything about your attitudes and thinking on the conduct of the Cold War in this early period?

 ALBERT GORE: